 Learn how to add a skirt to a baby bodysuit with this simple wrap skirt tutorial!
 A fun way to customize any bodysuit and a sweet handmade craft.

-There are several tutorials online for adding skirts to bodysuits, but a lot of them ribbon or bias tape to act as a waistband and to sew this directly to the bodysuit.
-When I tried this method, it turned out adorable but it was really difficult to get the bodysuit on and off my daughter.
+I found a few tutorials online for adding skirts to baby bodysuits but each had me sew the skirt all the way around the bodysuit using ribbon or bias tape for a waistband.
+When I tried this method, it turned out adorable, but it was really difficult to get the bodysuit on and off my daughter.
 The ribbon and bias tape didn’t allow the bodysuit to stretch like it normally does making it a huge struggle.

 To solve this I decided to create a wrap skirt!
-It is simple to make and instead attaching the skirt to the all the way around the bodysuit, it is only attached in the back.
+It is simple to make and instead of attaching the skirt all the way around the bodysuit, it is only attached along the backside.
 Below are the awesome reasons a wrap skirt is the way to go!

 Why is a wrap skirt better than an attached skirt?

-- It makes getting baby into and out of the bodysuit really easy.
+- It makes getting baby in and out of the bodysuit really easy.

-- The skirt can be easily adjusted as baby grows by moving the Velcro.
+- The skirt can be easily adjusted as baby grows by moving the Velcro fastener.

-- The skirt is only sewn down along the back of the onesie so it can easily be taken off and moved to another bodysuit after baby outgrows the bodysuit.
+- The skirt is only attached along the back of the bodysuit so it can easily be taken off and moved to another bodysuit after baby outgrows the bodysuit.

-Below is the tutorial on how to make add a skirt to a baby bodysuit.
+Below is the tutorial on how to add a jersey wrap skirt to a baby bodysuit.